rstkey/restaurant_review/README.md

 ## Getting Started

-Follow these steps to set up the project locally and start participating in web3 reviews.
+You can go [here](https://restaurant-review-pi.vercel.app/) or follow these steps to set up the project locally and start participating in web3 reviews.

 ### Prerequisites